Pathfinder

 Login uses Google.
 There is no separate account system.

-In guided onboarding mode, some sections stay hidden until your first framework article is generated.
+In guided onboarding mode, some advanced sections may stay hidden until the page has enough content to make them useful.
 This is intentional and not a loading bug.

-Most steps finish quickly, but full workflows can take longer.
-Use the Tasks (N) chip in the top navigation to monitor progress while you keep browsing.
+Some enrichment actions take longer than others.
+Use the task indicator in the top navigation to monitor progress while you keep browsing.

 If a timeline date, article paragraph, concept, or edge looks wrong, use Propose edit in the relevant section.